Fall has been properly welcomed.

-One way you can tell October has arrived is the abundance of spice lattes, savory soups, and comforting baked goods with plenty of pumpkin in the mix.
-The canned pumpkin in my pantry has been calling to me for weeks, but I waited for the weather to cool just a smidgen before firing up the oven … can you hear the timer about to sound?
+One way you can tell October has arrived is the abundance of spice lattes, savory soups, and comforting baked goods with pumpkin spice in the mix.
+The canned pumpkin in my pantry has been calling to me for weeks, but I waited for the weather to cool just a smidge before firing up the oven … can you hear the timer about to sound?

-If you have followed Savoring Today for any length of time, you already know we committed to using sprouted wheat flour a couple of years ago.
-Delighted with the bread, bagels, and pizza crust we have made it was time to see how *sprouted wheat flour would perform in quick breads like muffins.
-Sometimes whole wheat flour can leave the crumb too dry causing muffins and breads to crumble, but that was not the case here and I credit the pumpkin and buttermilk for that.
-Though these muffins are a little more dense than those made with regular white flour, the texture is moist and tender.
+If you have followed Savoring Today for any length of time, you already know we committed to using sprouted wheat flour years ago.
+Delighted with the bread, bagels, and pizza crust we have made it was time to see how sprouted wheat flour would perform in quick breads like muffins.
+Sometimes whole wheat flour can leave the crumb too dry causing muffins and quick breads to crumble, but that was not the case here and I credit the pumpkin and buttermilk for that.

 Oh, and the streusel topping includes pumpkin seeds, which come out toasted and crisp.
 If you want to reduce the sweetness, just use plain pumpkin seeds to top the muffins instead of the streusel.
 We enjoyed them both ways.